adambocco/file_fantastic/README.md

 # Notes

 - Remove requests will be made before upload requests on save if possible.
-If `uploadIndividually` and `removeIndividually` are both false, a dual payload will be used.
+If `uploadIndividually` and `removeIndividually` are both false, a save payload will be used.
 In this case, if you are modifying existing files, it is important to always handle file removals before uploads.

 - File uploads may fail due to configurations in your `php.ini` file:
   - Run `php --ini` or check `phpinfo()` for the path to your `php.ini` file: `Loaded Configuration File`.